 “Don’t forget,” my wife reminds me, “tomorrow is your mother’s birthday.”

-But then I doubt that my mother remembers either.
-It is sad but I doubt if she remembers her own name.
-Still that is not the point.
-What matter is not that she remembers her birthday, it is that others do.
+I doubt that my mother remembers either.
+She suffers from advanced Alzheimer’s.
+Still, what matter is not that she remembers her birthday, it is that others do.

 So we resolve to visit her.

-It is a two hundred mile round trip and when we arrive she will not know who we are.
+It is a hundred mile drive and when we arrive she will not know who we are.
 She has forgotten us all.
 She has forgotten everything about her life – even who she is.

 So I never challenge her to remember who I am or who she is.
 All I say is, “Mom, can you sing ‘Tell Me Why’?”